-WebLogic Server uses the in-place redeployment strategy for J2EE applications that do not specify a version identifier, and for J2EE applications and stand-alone modules that are not supported in "Production Redeployment" on page 8-2.
-You should ensure that in-place redeployment of applications and stand-alone J2EE modules takes place only during scheduled downtime for an application, or when it is not critical to preserve existing client connections to an application.
-See "Using In-Place Redeployment for Applications and Stand-alone Modules" on page 8-16 for more information.
+WebLogic Server uses the in-place redeployment strategy for Java EE applications that do not specify a version identifier, and for Java EE applications and standalone modules that are not supported in Section 8.1.1, "Production Redeployment".
+You should ensure that in-place redeployment of applications and standalone Java EE modules takes place only during scheduled downtime for an application, or when it is not critical to preserve existing client connections to an application.
+See Section 8.5, "Using In-Place Redeployment for Applications and Standalone Modules" for more information.

 WebLogic Server uses the in-place redeployment strategy when performing partial redeployment of a deployed application or module.
-Partial redeployment can replace either static files in an application, or entire J2EE modules within an Enterprise Application deployment, as described in "Partial Redeployment of Static Files" on page 8-3.
+Partial redeployment can replace either static files in an application, or entire Java EE modules within an Enterprise application deployment, as described in Section 8.1.2.1, "Partial Redeployment of Static Files".

-Partial Redeployment of Static Files
+8.1.2.1 Partial Redeployment of Static Files